-Chiacchio IP routinely handles the following matters relating to copyright for its clients:
+Chiacchio IP, LLC routinely handles the following matters relating to copyright for its clients:

 Where highly sensitive information/technology is involved, careful consideration is required regarding the pros and cons of pursuing trade secret protection versus other forms of intellectual property protection, patent protection in particular.
 These two forms of intellectual property protection are mutually exclusive because in order to obtain a patent, one must disclose their invention to the public (i.e., in the patent itself); while trade secret protection requires that the trade secret not be disclosed.

 More specifically with regard to trade secrets, the following three elements are required in order for information to qualify as a trade secret: